damscal/urimancy/README.md

 ## Core concept

+- You associate a directory (or a set of directories) 'D' with an Urimancy Store 'S'.
+Urimancy will start monitoring 'D' for filesystem changes.
+- You place a file or a folder 'F' into the directory 'D' monitored by the Urimancy service daemon.
+- The file/folder 'F' dets copied in the associated Urimancy Store 'S'.
+- The file/folder 'F' in the directory 'D' gets replaced by a link 'L'.
+- You are free to rename, copy, move or delete the link 'L', as well as the content of the file/folder 'F'.
+- If you don't need 'L' anymore...
+  - you can just delete it.
+- If you don't need 'F' anymore...
+  - Delete all links pointing to 'F'.
+'F' will be automatically deleted at that point.
+You also have the option to delete 'F' along with all links pointing to it with one advanced command.
+- As long 'F' exists, it will always be accessible via its static path in its Urimancy Store.
+  - Urimancy Stores also can record tags and other files' metadata providing a backbone for advanced browsing, searching and querying interfaces.

 ```mermaid
 flowchart
   node_1("You place a file or a folder 'F'<br> into the directory 'D'<br> monitored by the Urimancy service daemon.")